chris-lu/opener-pg-outlet/README.md

 # Outlet

-Component that stores results from the Opener Web Services chain into a SQLite Database and shows them into your browser.
+Component that stores results from the Opener Web Services chain into a Postgres Database and shows them into your browser.

 ## Confused by some terminology?

-This software is part of a larger collection of natural language processing tools known as "the OpeNER project".
+This software is an addon for a larger collection of natural language processing tools known as "the OpeNER project".
 You can find more information about the project at [the OpeNER portal](http://opener-project.github.io).
 There you can also find references to terms like KAF (an XML standard to represent linguistic